dev-roadmap/quarkus-tutorial/step-01-configure-quarkus/README.md

 2020-11-09 11:16:58,790 INFO  [io.quarkus] (Shutdown thread) quarkus-tutorial stopped in 0.024s
 ```

 This is the way we should execute for production environments, for development we can use Quarkus Maven plugin.
-It already do the deploy of any change on the running server:
+It already does the deploy of any change on the running server:

 ```bash
 mvn quarkus:dev